 20. Age discrimination facts reveal that 36% of US residents feel that their age prevents them from finding a job.

-According to EEOC, age remains one of the top five discrimination drivers.
+According to EEOC, age remains one of the top discrimination drivers.
 People often hear they are either too young or too old for the job.
 Moreover, some didn’t receive a promotion because they were shortly before retirement.

 21. Approximately 21% of employees have experienced discrimination in the workplace because of their age.